Research Papers, Authors and Key Findings

 The Real Effects of Bank Supervision: Evidence from On-Site Bank Inspections

-Authors: Andrea Passalacqua, Board of Governors of the Federal Reserve System; Paolo Angelini, Bank of Italy; Francesca Lotti, Bank of Italy; Giovanni Soggia, Bank of Italy
+Authors: Andrea Passalacqua, Analysis Group Inc.; Paolo Angelini, Bank of Italy; Francesca Lotti, Bank of Italy; Giovanni Soggia, Bank of Italy

 The Life Cycle of a Bank Enforcement Action and Its Impact on Minority Lending